tidy-finance/website/docs/50_parametric_portfolio_policies.md

 ##        0.189       -2.007
 ```

-The resulting values of $\hat\theta$ are easy to interpret intuitively.
-Expected utility increases by tilting weights from the value-weighted portfolio towards smaller stocks (negative coefficient for size) and towards past winners (positive value for momentum).
+The resulting values of $\hat\theta$ are easy to interpret: Intuitively, expected utility increases by tilting weights from the value-weighted portfolio towards smaller stocks (negative coefficient for size) and towards past winners (positive value for momentum).
+Both findings are in line with the well-documented size effect [@Banz1981] and the momentum anomaly [@Jegadeesh1993].

 ## More model specifications